Vienna with Kids: Palaces, Pastries and the Prater

 - Afternoon museum visits.
 The Haus der Musik's half-price tickets after 8 PM are a real deal.
 Check other museums for similar late-entry discounts.

-Save this guide for later Do not forget a travel adapter - European outlets are different from back home.
+Save this guide for later.
+Don't forget a travel adapter - Austria uses Type F plugs.

 European Travel Essentials